jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

   height="499"
   loading="lazy"
 />

+[Morgan’s Tavern & Grill](http://morganstavernnewbern.com/) might steal the show with its steakburgers, a juicy blend of chuck roast, short rib, and brisket, paired perfectly with creamy mac and cheese.
+Complimentary honey-drizzled croissants kick things off right, and the menu spans salads, seafood, pasta, ribs, and more, all with a local, seasonal twist.

 Sit on the patio (with heaters or fans as needed) or inside the 1911 brick-walled space, adorned with art and lanterns.
 Snap a pic with the bear